Stock market today: Asian stocks follow Wall St up after strong US jobs report

 Wall Street’s benchmark S&P 500 index leaped 1.5% on Friday, putting it on the verge of entering what traders call a “bull market” after rising nearly 20% in seven months.

-Government data on Friday showed employers hired more people than expected in May but wage gains are slowing.
-That suggests the economy is strong but upward pressure on inflation might be weakening, reducing the need for the Federal Reserve to cool business activity with more rate hikes.
+Government data Friday showed employers hired more people than expected in May, suggesting the economy is strong despite repeated rate increases to cool inflation.
+Wage gains slowed, suggesting pressure for prices to rise might be weakening, which would reduce the need for the Federal Reserve to cool business activity with more rate hikes.

 Stock market today: Asia follows Wall St up on hopes Fed will ease off rate hikes